Breastfeeding works on a simple supply and demand principle.

 3. Sage and oregano in large doses can affect your supply and sage tea is a common remedy for oversupply.

-4. The application of cabbage leaves to relieve engorgement can be problematic if overused and reduce milk supply.
+4. Applying cabbage leaves to relieve engorgement can be problematic if overused and reduce milk supply.

-5. Alcohol will relax you, but it will also relax your production of milk.
+5. Alcohol will relax you, but it will also relax your milk production.
 Alcohol is also known to be dehydrating after the 2nd alcoholic drink.

 There is no recommended amount.
 Every person metabolizes alcohol differently.
 So for one mom, 1/2 glass wine can decrease supply.
 Most likely, women can tolerate up to two alcoholic drinks before the supply decreases.